zio/zio-schema/docs/overview/understanding.md

 This is called a "product type" in functional programming.
 The equivalent of a product type in ZIO-Schema is called a record.

-In ZIO-Schema such a record would be represented using the `Record[R]` type class:
+In ZIO-Schema such a record would be represented using the `Record[R]` typeclass:

 ```scala
 object Schema {